-Reporting and Self-Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Relevant Information busly increase our positive impacts while reducing the negative impacts on, and managi ing from our activities, products and services.
-To this end, we will set and publish target.
-2.1 Impact analysis Through CIMB's core businesses, we work with a diverse set of clients and industries primarily across ASEAN.
-CIMB's impact analysis is driven by multiple factors, including: Our geographies of operation, with focus on Malaysia, Indonesia, Singapore, Thailand and Cambodia, which make up 99% of our revenue CIMB at a Glance, Page 3 • Our stakeholders' material matters, and an internal assessment of our ability to impact them.
-Our stakeholder engagement process provides key input into our materiality analysis where we have identified our most significant positive and negative impacts Material ESG Matters Page 18 • The nature and scale of our direct operational footprint in various markets, including impacts on stakeholders such as employees, suppliers and communities • The major sectors that we are exposed to through our business lending and capital market activities, including agriculture, construction & real estate, oil & gas, manufacturing, technology, financial institutions, utilities, as well as Small and Medium-sized Enterprises.
-We see our Wholesale and Commercial Banking segments as the most direct and impactful sectors we can influence through: o Risk Management: Sector Guides have been implemented considering the level of risk in the sector, as well as our exposure to the sector Sustainable Finance, Encouraging Positive Impact: Our Green, Social, Sustainable Impact Products and Services Framework is designed taking into account the key needs and opportunities in our various markets Pages 50 - 60 • The number and nature of individual customers in our core geographies.
-The focus here is in terms of both green and social products (financing, deposits, investments) as well as financial inclusion for disadvantaged communities (home ownership, vehicle ownership, access to credit, access to basic savings and opportunity to invest) Financial Inclusion, Page 61
+We will work to continuously increase our positive impacts while reducing the negative impacts on, and managing the risks to, people and environment resulting from our activities, products and services.
+To this end, we will set and publish targets where we can have the most significant impacts.

+2.1 Impact analysis

+Through CIMB's core businesses, we work with a diverse set of clients and industries primarily across ASEAN.
+CIMB's impact analysis is driven by multiple factors, including:

+- Our geographies of operation, with focus on Malaysia, Indonesia, Singapore, Thailand and Cambodia, which make up 99% of our revenue - Our stakeholders' material matters, and an internal assessment of our ability to impact them.
+Our stakeholder engagement process provides key input into our materiality analysis where we have identified our most significant positive and negative impacts - The nature and scale of our direct operational footprint in various markets, including impacts on stakeholders such as employees, suppliers and communities - The major sectors that we are exposed to through our business lending and capital market activities, including agriculture, construction & real estate, oil & gas, manufacturing, technology, financial institutions, utilities, as well as Small and Medium-sized Enterprises.
+We see our Wholesale and Commercial Banking segments as the most direct and impactful sectors we can influence through: - o Risk Management: Sector Guides have been implemented considering the level of risk in the sector, as well as our exposure to the sector - o Encouraging Positive Impact: Our Green, Social, Sustainable Impact Products and Services Framework is designed taking into account the key needs and opportunities in our various markets - The number and nature of individual customers in our core geographies.
+The focus here is in terms of both green and social products (financing, deposits, investments) as well as financial inclusion for disadvantaged communities (home ownership, vehicle ownership, access to credit, access to basic savings and opportunity to invest)